 So if you're trying to stay healthy right now, being intimate with your partner could be a good way to do that.

 #2: Sex Can Help Increase Your Sex Drive

-When you have sex with a partner, your body and brain release “feel-good hormones” that encourage you to have more physical intimacy with that partner.
+When you have sex with a partner, your body and brain release “feel-good hormones” that encourage you to have even more physical intimacy.

 It's kind of a fun cycle to experience because sex boosts your libido.

 Your body keeps telling you to have sex again.

 So if you're looking for ways to increase your physical intimacy, it may sound ironic, but have more sex.

 #3: Sex Can Help Boost Bladder Control for Women

 During sex, we're constantly releasing and contracting those vaginal muscles — a very similar movement to doing Kegel exercises.

 So the more you have sex, the more muscle control you have — which is important for women as we age due to: